 MRR vs. ARR vs. Lifetime

-In order to reach a premium valuation, a SaaS business should aim to achieve a 4:1 ratio of MRR to ARR.
-MRR is valued at double the rate of revenue derived from lifetime plans.
+To maximize valuation, a SaaS business should aim to achieve a 5:1 ratio of MRR to ARR.
+MRR is valued at around double the rate of revenue derived from lifetime plans.

 How to Increase the Value of Your SaaS Business